 Measure – Simple tools for measuring distance between locations or the perimeter and area of a space.

 In the lower left corner are tools for marking a specific location and for drawing simple figures at a location.
 Both are used in conjunction with the Projects section and require that you be logged into a Google account.

 In the lower right corner are various tools for navigating in Earth.
 Clicking the little man allows you to see where Street View is available.

-Finally, is the main screen that displays your location on Earth.
+Finally, is the main screen, displaying your current location on Earth.
 Navigating in that view is as simple as click and drag, and scrolling in and out.
 However, there are many tricks you can use to make it easier to get around and those details are covered in this tutorial.